 For any similarly inept Growbag readers I have summarised expert opinion on clematis pruning, as follows:

-Prune the bejesus out of EVERY clematis in the first two years to make them more vigorous above and below the ground.
+Prune EVERY clematis in the first two years to make them more vigorous above and below the ground (yes it sounds a bit scary doesn’t it?).
 Then:

 Group 1 – these bloom on previous year’s growth and include the montanas – prune right after flowering – unless, like Elaine, you’re happy for it to grow 30 feet tall.